7th Grade ELA

 Mrs. Mueller

-Welcome to 7th Grade Reading and Writing!
-We will be doing a lot of fun and useful activities this year to help students become skillful readers and writers as well as productive students.
+Welcome to 7th Grade ELA (Reading and Writing)!
+We will be doing some fun and useful activities this year to help students become skillful readers and writers as well as productive students.
 Please explore the tabs on my webpage for useful information.
 Should you have any questions or concerns, you may contact me using the information below.
 I look forward to working with our amazing students this year!

 Amanda Mueller